mlrun/mlrun/docs/runtimes/images.md

 To run an image locally and explore its contents: `docker run -it <image-name>:<image-tag> /bin/bash` or to load python (or run a script): `docker run -it <image-name>:<image-tag> python`

-## Building a docker image using dockerfile and using it
+## Building a docker image using a dockerfile and using it

 1. Build an image using Dockerfile:
    1. Create a Dockerfile